justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 Out[66]: 123
 ```

-The free vairable is a local variable refers to variable in cell variables of the outside function.
+The free variable is a variable which refers to the value in cell variables of the outside function.

-Now, it's clear that the local variable is the common variable, the cell variable is referred in the inside function as a part of the closure,
+Now, it's clear that the local variable is a common variable.
+The cell variable is referred in the inside function as a part of the closure.
-and the free variable refers to the cell variable in the outside function.
+And the free variable refers to the cell variable in the outside function.

 Variable Layout